 Let Our Doctor-Lawyers Help You

-Unfortunately, childbirth is a somewhat risky process, and even seemingly healthy babies and mothers sometimes sustain serious injuries if their hospital or doctors are negligent.
-Our attorneys understand how difficult this time can be, which is why we are dedicated to providing our clients with the personalized legal support they need and deserve.
-We tackle a variety of birth injury and Erb’s Palsy cases, however complex or difficult they may seem, and we want to help you obtain maximum compensation from the party liable for your child’s injury.
+While childbirth can be a risky process, healthy babies and mothers often sustain preventable injuries when their doctors are negligent.
+Our Kansas City Erb's palsy lawyers understand how difficult this time can be, which is why we are dedicated to providing our clients with the personalized legal support they need and deserve.

-Contact Cullan & Cullanto discuss your case with our Kansas City Erb’s Palsy attorneys.
+Contact Cullan & Cullan today at (816) 253-8606 to discuss your case with our Kansas City Erb’s palsy attorneys.